Liam Scales

 Liam Scales (born 8 August 1998) is an Irish professional footballer who plays as a centre-back or a left-back for club Celtic and the Republic of Ireland national team.

 Personal life

 Born in Wicklow, Scales is from Barndarrig, County Wicklow.
 His father is from London.
 He studied Irish and geography at University College Dublin.
 He is a fluent Irish speaker.
+Scales is close friends with fellow professional footballer Daire O'Connor, with the pair growing up together since the age of 5 and playing together at UCD, before Scales was O'Connor's best man at his wedding.

 Club career

 Early career

 Scales began his career with Arklow Town before signing for UCD in 2015.
 He made his League of Ireland debut on 8 July 2016 and made over 100 appearances for the club, winning the Collingwood Cup as well as the League of Ireland First Division title in 2018.
 He was described as "a key player for UCD as they won the First Division title".
 Scales was voted by his fellow League of Ireland First Division players into the PFAI First Division Team of the Year for 2018.

 In 2019 he underwent trials at English clubs Manchester City and Bristol Rovers, with him seeming to be set to sign for the latter before the deal fell through.